junaidsyed-1/JS/week-1-DOM/ReadMe.md

 - BONUS: Difference between Node and Document:
   - Node: Node is the base class interface for many DOM API objects.
 Every kind of DOM node (like elements, text, comments, etc.) is represented by an interface based on Node.
   - Document: Document is a specific type of Node that represents the entire HTML or XML document.
 It is the root node from which all other nodes (elements, text, etc.) descend.

+## Day 4

+- What is preventDefault?
+  - preventDefault is a method of the Event interface to block the default actions of the event.
+But if we pass preventDefault to a non-cancellable event then it will not stop that event.
+  Syntax => preventDefault(), Return Value => None(undefined)

+- Basic Form validation

 ## Note: I have started JS again just to re-learn, We will utilize 1 hour daily, and each week we will learn new topics.